 1) These are not considered Resource Limited Units, and should not be reported as Resource Limited in Markets Gateway.
 2) These should not be placed in Max Emergency, following PJM Cons.
-Ops/Hot/Cold Weather Alerts, but remain Economic, unless directed otherwise by PJM.
+Ops/Hot/Cold Weather Alerts, but remain Economic,

 3) Gas-Only Units with other Resource Limitations (emissions, etc) should report as indicated in the above table.